Rating score 5.0 of 5

 With its unique blend of remoteness, diverse ecosystems, and excellent acclimatization opportunities, the Rongai Route is a top choice for trekkers seeking a quieter and rewarding path to the Roof of Africa.
 The combination of gentle gradients, scenic campsites, and dramatic summit views makes it suitable for both first-time and seasoned climbers.

-Trip Highlights
+Trek Highlights

 • Quiet, less-traveled northern route with fewer climbers